Using Tablet Computers to Improve Learning Objectives

 The majority of tablet related learning activities will require an internet connection.
 Sometimes schools do not consider setting up enough wireless routers so students have access in all classrooms.
 Although this may sound obvious my personal experience of having poor connections causes a lot of frustration for both teachers and students.
 Having access anytime, anywhere allows students to complete work before, or after school, even during break times.
 However extra vigilance is needed in this circumstance to ensure save and responsible use.

 While tablet computers are useful tools for research and internet use, there are many other resources that can improve learning outcomes.
 When tablet computers are distributed to schools consideration should be made as to what apps will be made available.
 E-books can also be uploaded to devices and consideration made whether subscriptions to any websites are required.
-There is advice on good resources available on line via sites such as Educational Apps Store as well as various blogs.
 It is also worth consulting subject specialist teachers to find out what they want to use.

 While some teachers will naturally adapt to using tablet computers in lessons others will be more resistant to change.
 Much of the literature on using tablet computers suggests there is a real lack of training provided to teachers.
 This is likely due to costs associated with training teachers.
 If so, it may be better to purchase less tablet computers but ensure they are used to their full potential than not used at all.
 What I have seen work well is when schools identify teachers that have an interest in using a particular type of technology and they are asked to provide training to others.
 More reluctant teachers may wish to support others within their department.